hamnaarif/Reveltek-Careers/Careers/HR/Social Media Policy.md

 Employees cannot bully others online.
 Any form of harassment or discriminatory behavior will not be tolerated.

 ## No Participation in Riots or Destructive Social Gatherings:
-Employees cannot attend riots or destructive social gatherings.
-This behaviour is not in line with our values and will not be tolerated.
+At our company, we strive to create a safe and respectful work environment that aligns with our core values.
+As such, we kindly remind all employees that participating in riots or destructive social gatherings is not acceptable behavior and will not be tolerated.
+We believe that every member of our team has an important role to play in upholding our company's values, and we encourage all employees to conduct themselves in a professional and respectful manner both inside and outside of the workplace.

 ## Recruitment Policy:
 Applicants who are or plan to be quiet, shy, introverted, hide, poor social skills, no social profiles, no professional clothing, no photos are not at all welcomed in the company.